yuriyapps/stratego/README.md

 ## Stratego
-A full stack application of a board game "Stratego"
+A full stack application of a popular board game "Stratego"